Russian force too small for 'full' invasion, Ukraine says

 "This is not going to happen.
 Never," Kuleba said.

 And the wider world was watching to see how the West reacted, he noted.
-Capitulation to Russia would "send the message around the globe that the West was incapable of defending its principles and defending its interests," Kuleba said.
+Capitulation to Russia would "send the message around the globe that the West was incapable of defending ... its interests," Kuleba said.

-He noted that the US had already sent Ukraine "the largest military aid provided in [US] history" as a prophylactic against a Russian attack.
+He noted the US had already sent Ukraine "the largest military aid provided in [US] history" as a prophylactic against a Russian attack.

-The US was helping Ukraine build up its cyber-defences, he added, while urging Israel to also help Ukraine on cyber-defence and air-defence technology.

 'Time for sanctions specifics'

-And the US and EU should make public the details of sanctions that Russia would suffer if it attacked Ukraine in order to foment anti-war feeling among Russian people, he indicated.
+And the US and EU should make public details of sanctions that Russia would suffer if it attacked Ukraine, he indicated.

 "Make it [sanctions options] available to Russia, to everyone, so the Russians can see what waits for them ... it's time to go into specifics, otherwise Russia may think this is just bluffing," Kuleba said.